Chart Color Schemes

 Seville Grove is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 The dwelling structure in Seville Grove, as per the latest Census, consisted of 94.5% houses and 5.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Perth metro's 90.0% houses and 10.0% other dwellings.
-Home ownership in Seville Grove stood at 15.5%, with mortgaged dwellings at 61.1% and rented ones at 23.4%.
-The median monthly mortgage repayment was $1,600, below the Perth metro average of $1,750.
-The median weekly rent in Seville Grove was $330, compared to Perth metro's $305.
+This is compared to Perth metro's composition of 90.0% houses and 10.0% other dwellings.
+Home ownership in Seville Grove stood at 15.5%, with mortgaged properties at 61.1% and rented dwellings at 23.4%.
+The median monthly mortgage repayment in the area was $1,600, lower than Perth metro's average of $1,750.
+The median weekly rent figure for Seville Grove was $330, compared to Perth metro's $305.
 Nationally, Seville Grove's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing